 Certain of the Company's directors are affiliated with companies that sell products to the Company.
-One of the Company's directors, who has been a director since 1988, became a director of Taiwan Semiconductor Manufacturing Company, or TSMC, in fiscal 2002.
-The Company purchased approximately \$52 million and \$88 million of products from TSMC in each of the three month periods ended April 30, 2005 and May 1, 2004, respectively, and \$122 million and \$159 million in each of the six month periods ended April 30, 2005 and May 1, 2004, respectively.
-Approximately \$22 million and \$15 million was payable to TSMC as of April 30, 2005 and October 30, 2004, respectively.
-The Company anticipates that it will make significant purchases from TSMC in the remaining quarters of fiscal year 2005.
+One of the Company's directors, who has been a director since 1988, became a director of Taiwan Semiconductor Manufacturing Company, or TSMC, in fiscal 2002 and currently serves as a director.
+The Company purchased approximately \$52 million and \$100 million of products from TSMC during the three month periods ended July 30, 2005 and July 31, 2004, respectively, and \$174 million and \$259 million during the nine month periods ended July 30, 2005 and July 31, 2004, respectively.
+Approximately \$25 million and \$15 million was payable to TSMC as of July 30, 2005 and October 30, 2004, respectively.
+The Company anticipates that it will make significant purchases from TSMC in the remaining quarter of fiscal year 2005.